-Morning registration will take place at the start of school at 08.30.
-The registers will remain open for 30 minutes.
+Morning registration will take place at the start of school at 08.30 and will remain open until 0900.

 Any pupil arriving after this time will be marked as having an unauthorised absence (late after registration has closed) unless there is an acceptable explanation e.g. school transport was delayed.
 In cases, for example, where the absence at registration was for attending an early morning medical appointment, the appropriate authorised absence code will be entered.